takuma929/gloss_tinynetworks/README.md

   The software processes behavioral and computational model response data, applies exclusion criteria, computes summary statistics, and generates all figures in the manuscript.

 * **Fundamental tasks:**
-  Data cleaning, model evaluation, analysis, and figure generation for publication.
+  Raw data processing, model evaluation, analysis, and figure generation for publication.

 * **Algorithms and approach:**
   Standard psychophysical data processing, correlation analysis, kernel fitting, t-SNE visualization, and comparison of model predictions with human perception.